Silicon Connector for Dropbox User Guide

 Preferences opens Silicon Connector for Dropbox Preferences (see above).

-About shows the version, a link to siliconpublishing.com, a link to the user guide (this page), and the support email address.
+About shows the version number, a link to siliconpublishing.com, a link to the Dropbox Connector User Guide (this page), and the support email address.

 Working with Connector in Photoshop and Illustrator